fairfieldhannah/portfolio/finalproject1.md

 # Outline
 Proposal includes a high-level summary of the project; project structure that outlines major elements of the story.

+I want to start by exploring where accidental drug overdoses are occuring in Allegheny county.
+A quick glance at the data shows that there are some municipalities that have more accidental drug overdoses than other municipalities.
+Next, I want to look at potential reasons for why accidental drug overdoses are more common in those municipalities.
+I plan to expand off of [Allegheny County's Accidental Overdose Data] () Finally, I want to explore what can be done to help those municipalities.

 # Sketches
 Clear and understandable sketches created and available on the Github page.
 Sketches mimic aspects of the outline and build on message.
 Story structure is built into sketches.